USS K-1 (SS-32): 1919–1922

 With the completion of her overhaul, K-1 cleared the Philadelphia Navy Yard, and with orders to return to and be based from New London, she resumed coastal operations.
 On 26 August 1919, K-1, K-2, K-6, and Eagle Boat received orders to proceed to Key West, and report to Commander, Seventh Naval District, in order to assume station duties based from there.
 They departed on 8 September, with instructions to proceed via Hampton Roads; Wilmington, North Carolina; Charleston; Savannah, Georgia; Brunswick, Georgia; and Jacksonville, Florida.
-These orders were amended and she made a visit to the Philadelphia Navy Yard, enroute.
+These orders were amended and she made a visit to the Philadelphia Navy Yard, en route.
 Having operated from Key West, K-1 received orders on 26 April 1920, dispatching her to the Section Base, Cape May, New Jersey, and from there to the Philadelphia Navy Yard, with the other K-boats for the installation of a new main motors.
 All proceeded north from Key West, on 20 May.
-While enroute, she received amended orders and all proceeded directly to Philadelphia.
-Upon their arrival, all were re-assigned to the Repair and Reserve Submarine Division and were to be placed in reserve until repairs were completed and sufficient crewmembers made available.
+While en route, she received amended orders and all proceeded directly to Philadelphia.
+Upon their arrival, all were reassigned to the Repair and Reserve Submarine Division and were to be placed in reserve until repairs were completed and sufficient crewmembers made available.
 The submarines arrived at the Philadelphia Navy Yard, on 7 July.
 Ten days later, on 17 July, K-1 was designated SS-32 as part of a Navy-wide administrative re-organization.
 The boat entered dry dock on 12 October.

 On 15 January 1921, the Office of the Chief of Naval Operations (OpNav), directed K-1 to report to the Submarine Base, Hampton Roads.
 That order was amended to enable additional work to be completed.
 OPNAV, on 4 February, issued orders detaching the K-boats, from Submarine Division 3, and assigning them to Submarine Division 5, at Hampton Roads.
 The submarine's assignment changed again on 9 May, when she was assigned as part of the Division 5, contingent to the Special Submarine Squadron, with units from Division 8 and Division 15.
 The squadron consolidated at Provincetown, from 15 June–2 July.
 K-1 conducted tactical attack training exercises with Division 5, and its tender Bushnell, in advance of conducting joint maneuvers off Provincetown.
-After these maneuvers, she returned to her operating base at Gloucester, Massachusetts, to conduct overhaul from 25–30 July.
+After these maneuvers, she returned to her operating base at Gloucester, Massachusetts, to conduct overhaul from 25 to 30 July.